yipang/lab6-7/README.md

 3. Make sure Go is installed on your machine using `go version`, if not [use this tutorial](https://golang.org/doc/install)
 4. If you run into any issues, check [heroku's help center](https://devcenter.heroku.com/articles/getting-started-with-go#introduction)
 5. Fork the lab repo at https://github.com/uw-info340b-sp2016/lab6-7 by going to the page and clicking the "fork" button. **Don't clone this repo!
 You won't be able to push to it, which is required to turn in your assignment!**
-6. Clone your newly forked repo from https://github.com/YOUR-USERNAME-HERE/lab6-7 to your machine using </br>`go get github.com/YOUR_GITHUB_USERNAME/lab6-7`
+6. ~~Clone your newly forked repo from https://github.com/YOUR-USERNAME-HERE/lab6-7 to your machine using </br>`go get github.com/YOUR_GITHUB_USERNAME/lab6-7`~~ Skip this and use the below steps

     > This step is the same as: (replace $GOPATH with %GOPATH% on windows)
     >   1. `cd $GOPATH/src/github.com`